 Some states and municipalities, including D.C., have laws that make it unlawful for any person to aid and abet sexual harassment.
 This means that a person cannot help another person sexually harass an employee by, for example, helping the harasser isolate the employee or by putting the employee in a vulnerable position.
 A person who knows about sexual harassment and helps it occur may be legally responsible.

 I was sexually harassed or assaulted a while ago.
 Do I still have a claim?

 Generally, a person has 180 or 300 days (depending on the state where the conduct happened) from the day that the particular harassing act occurred to file a charge of sexual harassment.
 But for ongoing harassment that creates a sexually hostile work environment, the clock starts running at the last incident of harassment.
 Older incidents may still be included if they are part of an ongoing pattern of sexual harassment.

 Other factors may also affect the statute of limitations.
 The best way to find out if you can still bring a claim is to contact an attorney.

 I’ve signed a non-disclosure agreement as a condition of employment that precludes me from making negative comments about my employer.
-Can I still speak out about sexual harassment in my office?
+Can I still speak out about sexual harassment or assault in my office?